Qustodio Review: Is It the Best Parental Control App in 2024?

 I tested the Location Tracking feature, and it worked really well.
 It was easy to enable the feature — I only needed to enable location tracking inside the parental app and grant location permissions on my test device, and it accurately tracked my test device’s locations on my walk to the park and back home.

 When I was on the move, I received frequent location updates every 5–10 minutes.
-But there was an option to update my test device’s location instantly, which Qustodio did accurately.
+There’s an option to instantly update your kid’s location, which I tried on my test device, and it worked as advertised.
 Plus, on Android, you can even get directions to your child’s location via Google Maps.

 Qustodio lets you create geofences that cover distances up to 0.12 miles or 200 meters, which isn’t bad.
 That said, Norton Family provides much better coverage, as its geofencing feature supports distances up to 2 miles or 3,200 meters.